acend/quarkus-techlab/content/en/docs/08.0/82_kafka.md

 ## {{% param title %}}

 We have defined our requirements for our new microservices which we want to have reactive.
-Apache Kafka brings a lot of handy features to build such systems at big scale.
+Apache Kafka brings a lot of handy features to build such systems at large scale.

 In this chapter we want to use Apache Kafka as our message oriented middleware.
 Kafka has some own concepts and introduces a ton of other functionality.
 But for starters were going to use it as a simple message broker.